dante engineering

 Retaining Wall Damage

-Most retaining wall failures are due to a lack of proper drainage systems behind the wall to reduce hydrostatic (water) pressure.
+Most retaining wall failures are due to inadequate drainage behind the wall to reduce hydrostatic (water) pressure.
 Active failures include bulging, leaning, bowing, and material deterioration due to high moisture content of the retained soils.

-A proper drainage system will capture and re-direct surface water infiltration from behind the wall, which dramatically reduces the hydrostatic pressure.
+A proper drainage system will capture and redirect surface water infiltration behind the wall, thereby dramatically reducing hydrostatic pressure.

-Most situations are often able to be rectified and stabilized and save existing retaining walls by excavating behind them and installing drainage systems rather than demolishing and rebuilding.
-Stabilizing a retaining wall rather than rebuilding can be a large cost savings.
+Most situations can often be rectified and stabilized, and save existing retaining walls by excavating behind them and installing drainage systems rather than demolishing and rebuilding.
+Stabilizing a retaining wall rather than rebuilding can yield significant cost savings.

 Wet and Damp Basements

 Wet basements or crawl spaces are often sources of immediate and long-term problems.
 Standing water inside and/or seepage into residential crawl spaces and basements can cause many problems for the homeowner.
 Wet basements and crawl spaces are sources of high humidity, which can produce surface condensation, mildew and fungi, musty odors, and an unhealthy environment.
-Such moisture can also cause deterioration of floor joists, beams, sub-flooring, insulation, and electrical-mechanical systems.
+Such moisture can also cause deterioration of floor joists, beams, sub-flooring, insulation, and electrical and mechanical systems.
 Prolonged water around the footer and foundation wall can soften the soil and weaken its bearing capacity, increasing the possibility of foundation wall movement.
-Serious seepage under the foundation footer may erode soil away and cause the wall to settle and crack.
+Serious seepage beneath the foundation footer may erode the soil and cause the wall to settle and crack.